VOBREDIMET Design Framework

 Food

-– freezer: limited capacityPut big freezer in the cold veranda.
+– freezer: limited capacityPut box freezer in the cold veranda.
 Electricity consumption in the winter will be very limited.

-– limited space for cooking in the summer A multispot electric stove is not an option because they need more power than the inverter can generate (2kW per spot).
+– limited space for cooking in the summer A multispot electric stove is not an option because it needs more power than the inverter can generate (2kW per spot).
 Could use a gas cooker on the wood stove in the summer.
 Challenge where to put the gas bottle.
-Install biogas system?

-– dish washing in the winter by hand electricity
+– dish washing in the winter by hand Solved when winter electricity challenge solved.

-– fridge doesn’t get backup electricity when power is off see above
+– fridge doesn’t get backup electricity when power is off Solved when winter electricity challenge solved.

 Mobility